Press Release

 Contacts: Penny Lee, CCBA Public Relations, pennylee1@mac.com

-Sunday, February 2, 2025 2:00 pm
+Sunday, February 22, 2026 2:00 pm

-The CCBA collaborates closely with government and local organizations to provide services and educational programs.
+The CCBA collaborates closely with the government and local organizations to provide services and educational programs.
 Our mission is to enhance the quality of life for community members, promote an understanding of Chinese culture, and strengthen the bonds between Chinatown and our many friends and organizations in the D.C., Maryland, and Virginia (DMV) area.

 We recommend taking the METRO to Gallery Place to ensure convenient access and avoid transportation hassles.